 The fair value of the Company's asset retirement obligation ("ARO") is measured by discounting the expected cash flows using a discount factor that reflects the credit-adjusted risk free rate of interest, while taking into account the inflation rate.
-The Company prepares estimates of the timing and amounts of expected cash flows when an ARO to the time it incurs the obligation.
-Ongoing reclamation expenditures are charged against the ARO as incurred to the extent they relate to the ARO.
+The Company prepares estimates of the timing and amounts of expected cash flows and ongoing reclamation expenditures are charged against the ARO as incurred to the extent they relate to the ARO.
 Significant judgments and estimates are made when estimating the fair value of AROs.